 When I was a kid, we lived in Miami, and we had a Cuban neighbor whom I now only remember as “Mrs. Garcia.”
 She had arrived in Miami via boat from Cuba, and I don’t know where she is now, but she gave my mother her recipe for black bean soup, which I still use to this day.
 So wherever you are, Mrs. Garcia, thank you for this recipe.
 It has ruined me for all other black bean soups — nothing I’ve had in Cuban restaurants matches up to this.

-While the ingredient list and preparation time of this classic soup are both short, the soup itself takes several hours to cook and the beans have to be soaked overnight, so I think this is best made on the weekend, when you’ll be home all day to stir and season the soup as it cooks.
+While the ingredient list and hands-on preparation time of this classic soup are both short, the beans have to be soaked overnight and the soup itself takes several hours to cook, so I think this is best made on the weekend when you’ll be home all day to stir and season the soup as it cooks.
 It fills the house with a wonderful aroma, too, which is a bonus.

 I love black bean soup, so I had been meaning to try this recipe of Kathryn’s for a long time.
 Black bean soup reminds me of my years living in Florida, where soups like this one were menu staples of many of the restaurants in my neighborhood.

 The result was an irresistibly creamy soup — and a lot of it!
-This is one to make, eat for two days, and then freeze as a little care package for your future self. - Faith
+This is one to make, eat for a few days, and then freeze as a little care package for your future self.

 Chopped raw onion

 The night before cooking the soup, place the beans in a colander and rinse with cold running water.
 Pick out any rocks or beans that are broken or shriveled.
 Place the beans in a large (4 quarts or larger) Dutch oven or soup pot with a lid and cover with enough cold water so that it comes to one inch over the top of the beans.
 Soak overnight.